Design

 After picking out the fabrics, I incrementally built up the pack in CLO3D.
 First, I designed the avalanche pocket in the front panel of the backpack.
 Next, I used my experience from my running vest prototypes to design a set of well-fitting straps using the 3D avatar.
 The pack itself drew heavily from my experience both in the first version of the ski touring pack, and from my PCT backpack.

-Having the avatar available for fit design is invaluable.
+Having the avatar available for fit design is also invaluable.
 Well fitting pack straps have been a crux of design for me, and being able to design them digitally and adjust the fit as needed has made my life much easier.
 No more guesswork regarding the fitment, nor anxiety about wasting expensive fabrics!

-Fabrication Notes
+Fabrication

 Here’s a collection of photos from cutting up my materials and stitching everything together.
 I printed out 1:1 scale pattern pieces for the curved, more complex pieces, and went off of dimensions for the rectangles.
 With the pattern from CLO-3D and and my model of the pack to guide me along, I was able to get through the fabrication phase much quicker than other packs.
 Just like the design phase, I put together the Avy pocket first, then the back panel, then sewed on the sides to pull everything together.